 Whilst we’re in my old garden, let’s hop to the front garden.
 This is why I fell in love with ‘Couleur Cardinal’.
 It is pictured with the parrot tulip ‘Rococco’ (wonderful scarlet but with made flecks of green and smoky plum!) and lots of lovely lupin foliage.
 This was my view when I was doing the washing up:

-Talking of parrots, we have to have ‘Black Parrot’.
+Here is ‘Black Parrot’.
 These photos show it in different light conditions, showing the wonderful range of tones.
 And the feathers!
 Such plumage!
 Good Morning, my fine-feathered friends!
 The first pic is in my old back garden (grown in pots) and the second pic is in the rose garden at Sissinghurst.

-I realise that I have probably tried your patience enough.
 Shall I try to make a Top 5?
 Whoops!
 I seem to have overflowed.

 - Brown Sugar